-The United States, commonly known as the US or America, is a country located in North America, bordered by Canada to the north and Mexico to the south.
-It consists of 50 states, a federal district, and various territories.
-The US is a federal republic with a president as the head of state and government.
-It is known for its diverse population, strong economy, and global influence in politics, culture, and technology.
-The US has a history of involvement in international affairs and is a founding member of organizations like the United Nations and NATO.
+The United States of America, commonly known as the United States or America, is a country located in North America, bordered by Canada to the north and Mexico to the south.
+It consists of 50 states, a federal district, and several territories.
+The U.S. is a federal republic and a representative democracy, with a President serving as both the head of state and government.
+It is known for its diverse population, strong economy, and cultural influence worldwide.
+The U.S. plays a significant role in global affairs, with a powerful military and involvement in various international organizations.

 -